-Our current Community Service beneficiaries include, but are not limited to: Australian Rotary Health, Foodbank WA, Australian Alzheimer's Research Foundation, Stirling Women's Centre, My Home Project, Cahoots, The Pinnalce Foundation and Camp Quality.
+Our current Community Service beneficiaries include, but are not limited to: Australian Rotary Health, Foodbank WA, Australian Alzheimer's Research Foundation, Stirling Women's Centre, My Home Project, Cahoots, City of Stirling Homeless Projects, Ocean Heroes and Camp Quality.
 Previous major projects included supplying a moblie ear clinic to service communities in the Kimberley region of Western Australia and the Karrinyup Community Men's Shed, now an independent entity.

 In addition, our International Service arm supports Polio Eradication, Interplast, Shelter Box, Bicycles for Humanity and Wheelchairs for Kids, as well as a number of projects in Africa, including a sustainable water supply for an orphanage in Zambia.
+Recipients of Vocational Service funding include the Apprentice Employment Network WA, Dress for Success, Alta-1 and a Vocational Educational Scholarship.
 Our Youth Service committee supports Rotary Youth Exchange, National Youth Science Forum, ConocoPhillips Science Experience, Rotary Adventures in Citizenship and Rotary Youth Program of Enrichment.
 Our Club Service and Membership Committee keep our meetings lively and interesting.